This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Unless it’s a collectible 2000-S Maryland 90% silver quarter (such as the type made for proof sets), then it should have an orange or brownish strip along the side — that’s the edge of the copper core inside the coin.
 The coin has a silvery color because of its nickel clad coating — which forms the surface of the coin’s obverse and reverse.

-How Do You Tell If A Coin Is Missing A Clad Layer?
+How Can You Tell If A Coin Is Missing A Clad Layer?

 Think your Maryland state quarter is missing clad layers?
 Hopefully it is… because coin errors like this are rare and valuable!
 Many are worth $500 to $1,000 — sometimes even more.